Jillian Cardarelli: Music

-Jillian Marie Cardarelli is an American country music singer.
-In 2017, she was named "10 New Country Artists You Need to Know" by Rolling Stone.
-In 2014, she was nominated for an Independent Music Award for her song, "Worth the Whiskey".
-In 2020, American Songwriter called her song "Strong", written with Charles Esten, "One of 2020's Most Powerful Songs".
+Cardarelli was nominated in 2014 for an Independent Music Award for her song, "Worth the Whiskey".
+In 2017, she was named "10 New Country Artists You Need to Know" by Rolling Stone, and American Songwriter called her song "Strong", written with Charles Esten, "One of 2020's Most Powerful Songs".
+In 2024, Cardarelli collaborated with songwriter and artist Vince Gill, releasing her song "I'll Get Over You," which featured Gill.